Pension Plan FAQs

 Expandable List

-The date of deposit into your Group RRSP is based on the date the funds are received at Desjardins, and is not the date of your payroll deduction.
+The date of deposit into your Group RRSP is based on the date the funds are received at Desjardins and is not the date of your payroll deduction.
 Funds are remitted to Desjardins on a monthly basis, by the end of each month.

 Desjardins will send two statements annually.
 The statements are sent out at the end of July and December and each statement will show contributions and account information for the preceding six months.